 So practice a power shift in focus.
 Temporarily step away from those moments that are bringing you down and focus on aspects of yourself that lift you up.
 Bless the things that life has given you, rather than cursing what you are lacking.
 And always find the laughter during tough times.
 This is what happy, successful, optimistic people know.

-Editor’s note: This post was originally published in September 2015 and has been updated for freshness, accuracy and comprehensiveness.
+This article was published in September 2015 and has been updated.
+Photo by pixelheadphoto digitalskillet/Shutterstock